scipy-conference/scipy_proceedings/papers/marcel_caraciolo/marcel_caraciolo.rst

 In this algorithm it is evaluated the item-item similarity, not user-user similarity as shown at the user-based approach.
 Although they look similar, there are different properties.
 For instance, the running time of an item-based recommender scales up as the number of items increases, whereas a user-based recommender's running time goes up as the number of users increases.
-The perfomance advantage in item-based approach is significant compared to the user-based one.
+The performance advantage in item-based approach is significant compared to the user-based one.
 Let's see how to use item-based recommender in Crab with the following code.

 .. code-block:: python